 Cuppow products are manufactured domestically, made from recycled materials (including the packaging) and are designed to last a lifetime.

 The BPA- and BPS-free recycled polypropylene lid ($9) is suitable for use with either hot or cold drinks.
 We’re envisioning using ours for iced coffees and morning green smoothies on the go.
-Pick up the coozie ($15) made from felted, recycled PET bottles for extra comfort and insulation.

 The smartly designed BNTO ($9) adapter was inspired by a Japanese bento box and keeps the components of your meal—like carrots and hummus, granola and milk or salad and dressing—separate until you are ready to dig in.